นโยบายการต่อต้านการทุจริตคอร์รัปชั่น (Anti-Corruption Policy)

 What is Bribery and Corruption?

 Bribery is offering, giving or receiving anything of value with the intention of inducing a person to act or to reward a person for having acted.
+This includes kickbacks – giving a payment to someone who helps facilitate a transaction.
 It is important to understand that a corrupt act has occurred even if:

 • A bribe does not succeed.